wellbay/dropzone3-actions/README.md

 ```

 Going forward, using Ruby 2.0 is preferred and Ruby 1.8 will be phased out.
 You must add the above line to use the [gems included](#included-ruby-gems) with Dropzone or if you need to [bundle your own gems](#bundling-ruby-gems-along-with-your-action) along with an action.

+As Ruby 2.0 is not available under OS X 10.8, forcing Ruby 2.0 will mean that your action will not work under OS X 10.8.
+Instead a warning will be shown to the user when they try to add the action asking them to upgrade to a newer version of OS X. With the majority of Dropzone users running either OS X 10.9 or OS X 10.10, Ruby 2.0 is still the recommended option.

 If you have other Ruby versions on your system that you installed, you can use these with the RubyPath option but specifying your own Ruby version will mean that the action will only work on your own system and you will not be able to share it with others.